Why Does My Mattress Cause Back Pain?

 Can My Mattress Cause Me Pain Anywhere Else?

-Yes, sadly, it’s not just your back that can suffer from the result of a bad, old mattress but also your hip, neck and some people even struggles with Sciatica.
-This is due to the problem being prolonged and left alone to develop into something more sinister. er.
+Yes, sadly, it’s not just your back that can suffer from the result of a bad, old mattress but also your hip, neck and some people even struggle with Sciatica.
+This is due to the problem being prolonged and left alone to develop into something more sinister.

 If you have any of the problems listed above due to a bad sleeping environment, listed below are some suggestions on how to deal with them alongside changing your mattress: